Near-horizon polarized images of a rotating hairy Horndeski black hole: Observed polarization near the horizon of a rotating hairy Horndeski black hole

 where $\theta_{o}$ represents the observational angle and $\pm_{o}$ denotes the sign of $p_{\theta}$ at the observer.
-With the components of $f^{\mu}$ projected along the $\alpha$ and $\beta$ directions on the observer’s screen, one can obtain the electric vector polarization angle (EVPA)
+With the components of $f^{\mu}$ projected along the $\alpha$ and $\beta$ directions on the observer’s screen, one can obtain the EVPA

 Since the geometry of a rotating hairy Horndeski black hole (\ref{h7}) belongs to a family of Petrov Type $D$ spacetimes, the Penrose-Walker quantity $\kappa$ \cite{Walker:1970un, Chandrasekhar:1985kt}